-Global Dossier is a proposed set of business services aimed at modernizing the global patent system and delivering benefits to all stakeholders through a single portal/user interface.
-The first service is secure, online access to the file histories of related applications from participating Offices.
+Global Dossier is a set of business services aimed at modernizing the global patent system and delivering benefits to all stakeholders through a single portal/user interface.
+These business services of Global Dossier are being delivered incrementally.

 Global Dossier is a project being delivered by the IP5 Offices.
 The IP5 is made up of: The European Patent Office (EPO), Japan Patent Office (JPO), Korean Intellectual Property Office (KIPO), the State Intellectual Property Office of the People's Republic of China (SIPO), and the USPTO.